defrancescomartin/holbertonschool-higher_level_programming/0x07-python-test_driven_development/README.md

 * 5 - Since the beginning you have been creating “Interactive tests”.
 For this exercise, you will add Unittests.

 In this task, you will write unittests for the function `def max_integer(list=[]):`

+## Advanced ##

+* 6 - Write a function that multiplies 2 matrices

+* 7 - Write a function that multiplies 2 matrices by using the module NumPy

+* 8 - Create a function that prints Python strings